 ETIAS will cost €7 euros for individuals over the age of 18.
 For persons under the age of 18, a fee will not be charged.

-The ETIAS will be valid for five years, or the date of passport expiry (whichever comes first), and can be used for stays of up to 90 days in a 180 day period.
+The ETIAS will be valid for three years, or the date of passport expiry (whichever comes first), and can be used for stays of up to 90 days in a 180 day period.

 The short answer is no. ETIAS is required by individuals who currently are not E.U. citizens, yet do not require a visa.
 Such travellers are from countries such as the United States or Canada.
 You can learn more about who needs an ETIAS by visiting the following link: http://etias.com/about-etias/who-needs-etias

 No you will not also need an ETIAS.
 However, your Schengen Visa will still be required for E.U. travel.

 ETIAS will not be required for British Citizens, however, British nationals (Overseas) British Overseas Territories citizens (BOTC), British overseas citizens (BOC), British protected persons (BPP) and British subjects (BS) will require an ETIAS for travel to EU countries.

 Yes, all travelers, regardless of their age, will require a separate and approved ETIAS in order to travel to the European Union.
 Individuals under the age of 18, or over the age of 70, are exempt from paying the €7 processing fee.

 Questions About Traveling with an Approved ETIAS